japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 doConsume(ctx: CodegenContext, input: Seq[ExprCode], row: ExprCode): String
 ----

-NOTE: `doConsume` is part of <<spark-sql-CodegenSupport.md#doConsume, CodegenSupport Contract>> to generate the Java source code for <<spark-sql-whole-stage-codegen.md#consume-path, consume path>> in Whole-Stage Code Generation.

 `doConsume` generates a Java source code that:

 .
 Takes (from the input `row`) the code to evaluate a Catalyst expression on an input `InternalRow`